 This boolean property decides whether the sending of email is blocked by default or not, regardless of the DRMS setting.
-If this property is 'true', the sending of email SHALL be blocked regardless of the DRMS setting.
-If this property is 'false', the sending of email SHALL be determined by the DRMS setting.
+If this property is true, the sending of email willSHALL be blocked regardless of the DRMS setting.
+If this property is false, the sending of email willSHALL be determined by the DRMS setting.